(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 For $4.99 a month, you can become a Groupon Select member.
 You’ll get an extra 25% off most local Groupon deals and 15% off goods you purchase and free shipping (with some exclusions).

-If you purchase a get-a-way trip, you’ll get an extra 10% off on most travel options.
+If you purchase a get-a-way travel deal, you’ll get an extra 10% off on most travel options.
 If you enjoy going to live events – movies, concerts, games, or performances – a Groupon Select membership will get you 10% off most of those tickets too.

 Check out the Frequently Asked Questions (FAQ) document that answers the questions people ask most about these memberships.